Understanding a Lipoma

 Call your healthcare provider right away if you have any of these:

-Lipoma that grows quickly, causes pain, or feels hard
+Lumps or bumps that grow quickly, cause pain, or feel hard